Outdoor Explorer from KSKA

-Erin hosts the family focused Outdoor Explorer calendar segment on the first Thursday of every month.
+Erin hosts the family focused Outdoor Explorer calendar segment once a month.

 Born and raised in Alaska, David began his radio career in 2000 as a volunteer DJ at UAA’s radio station KRUA 88.1, where he hosted a weekend music show.
-In 2004 he was hired as the station’s Music Director, and held the position until his graduation in 2007.
-In 2008 he was hired by Alaska Public Media as an operator and audio engineer.
-In addition to Outdoor Explorer, he currently engineers the statewide programs Alaska News Nightly and Talk of Alaska for APRN.
+In 2004 he was hired as the station’s music director, and held the position until his graduation in 2007.
+In 2008 he was hired by Alaska Public Media as an broadcast operator and audio engineer.
+In addition to contributing to Outdoor Explorer, he currently engineers the statewide programs Alaska News Nightly and Talk of Alaska for APRN.
 He also produces the weekly KSKA segment Townsquare 49 Radio.
 David enjoys snowboarding, hiking and fishing.

-Annie Feidt moved to Alaska in 2004 with her husband, Dave, expecting to have a few years of fun adventures before moving back to the lower 48.
+Annie Feidt moved to Alaska in 2004 with her husband, Dave, expecting to have a few years of fun adventures before moving back to the Lower 48.
 But they quickly fell in love with the state and have no plans to leave anytime soon.
-Annie enjoys cross country skiing, back country skiing, trail running and biking.
+Annie enjoys cross country skiing, backcountry skiing, trail running and biking.
 Lately, she’s spending a lot of time introducing her young daughter to fun activities, like splashing in mud puddles.
-When she’s not recreating outdoors, Annie is Senior Editor/Producer for the Alaska Public Radio Network.
+When she’s not recreating outdoors, Annie is the senior editor/producer for the Alaska Public Radio Network.
 Her radio stories have appeared on Morning Edition, The World and Marketplace.

 MUSIC: “Got It All” (open) and “Sleep Forever” (close) by Portugal.
 The Man.
 Watch the Sleep Forever music video featuring Wasilla grown, lead singer John Gourley mushing in Alaska.